UKLA Book Awards

 - Books for Keeps is a free online magazine designed to help teachers and librarians keep abreast of new titles and issues relating to the children’s book world.

-- For a full list of children’s book awards click here.
+- Book award shortlists are a good source of book recommendation.
+For a full list of children’s book awards click here.